The Lands: Geography

 Twisted Forest

-The name for this dense woodland is somewhat fanciful simply because it is a forest almost exclusively of very non-twisted pine.
-They say however that its cold and wind-whistling miles will twist the sanity of anyone venturing into it.
-Also tales are told of both wicked spell-casting hermits and gigantic spiders - the Terror Spinners - which hide in this forbidding land.
+The name for this dense woodland is somewhat fanciful simply because it is a forest almost exclusively of very non-twisted if rime-frosted pine.
+They say however that its wind-whistling miles will twist the sanity of anyone venturing into it.
+Also tales are told of both wicked spell-casting hermits and gigantic spiders - the Shadow Spinners - which hide in this forbidding land.
 Starvation is the most ever-present danger in the Twisted Forest according to sober travelers.

 Wilderfar Mountains

-These ranges are always covered in ice and snow and they say nothing can survive the frigid conditions and the constant blizzards of this benighted land.
+These extensive ranges are always covered in ice and snow and they say nothing can survive the frigid conditions and the constant blizzards of this benighted land.
+However legends also tell that one or more Dragons maintain lairs there.

 The Wandering Lands

-This land gets its name because it is the ancestral home of humans of the Erimanic kin and even today Eriman barbarians wander across this sub-polar to temperate region following and hunting elk.
-They also meet occasionally in traditional gathering places to exchange goods and news.
-Its northern border is the Erimer Sea while its more vague southern border extends to the Grey Hills and the Hills of Fog.
-It has a number of important locales...
+This land gets its name because it is the ancestral home of the Erimanic and even today Eriman barbarians wander across this cold to temperate region hunting elk.
+Sometimes they clash in small inter-cultural wars.
+Far more often however they meet in traditional gathering places to exchange goods and news.
+The most important of these is the Stone Of Many Things.
+There the barbarians carouse and compete in bare-chested tests of prowess and valour.
+The Wandering Lands are crisscrossed with formations known as eskers that serve as natural roads for travellers.
+This land was the site of much of the Age Of Tumult civil war that involved both bloody clashes of arms and the over-casting of obscene magics.
+As a result some say it is dotted with slowly fading yet still dire 'wild magic patches' in which peculiar things happen and spells go awry.
+The Wanderings Lands northern extent is the Erimer Sea while its more vague southern border extends to the Grey Hills and the Hills of Fog.
+It has a number of important locales as follows.

 Erimer Sea

-This is a massive inland sea that is connected in the west by a ten-to-fifteen mile loch to the Bay of Farnorth.
-It also draws on many rivers drawing waters from the cold hills of the region.
+This is an inland sea that is connected in the west by the Long Loch to the Bay of Farnorth.
+It is fed by the River Seething and other cold waterways of the region.
 It surface is fresh water while its depths are salt water.
 In Winter its surface freezes as much as fifty miles from its northern shores.
 A scant number of fishing vessels plow its waters to feed the few settlements along its southern shore.
-Of some danger to fishers of the Erimer Sea is its native population of Trolls (both fresh and saltwater breeds) which relish both fishy and human flesh.
-The free city of Kingshope is situated in a cove of its southern shore.
+One danger to fishers of the Erimer Sea is its native population of Trolls (both fresh and saltwater breeds) which relish both fishy and human flesh.
+Another is the surprisingly choppy conditions that sometimes form on its surface.
+The free city of Kinshope is situated in a cove of its southern shore.

 Ruins Of Ringin